AaronScottAndrews/WeatherApiFunction/Readme.md

+﻿## Azure Function for WeatherAPI.com

 This Azure function calls and returns data from WeatherAPI.com This was created because calling WeatherAPI directly from a chrome extention wasn't possible.

+### `Local Testing`

-For local testing add you WeatherApi key to “local.settings.json” file which is auto-generated when you create your HTTP trigger function app.
+For local testing add you WeatherApi key to the “local.settings.json” file which is auto-generated when you create your HTTP trigger function app.

+### `After Deployment`

-After deploying on Azure you will need to add the WeatherApiKey as an application setting.
+After deploying to Azure you will need to add the WeatherApiKey as an application setting.
 To do this in the Azure Portal:

 1. Login in and navigate to your function app